ponmar/filedb2/README.md

 ### Contribute

 So far this project has been developed by me, Pontus Markström, and I would love to see that change both regarding number of developers and users.
-Feel free to contribute!
+Feel free to contribute with pull requests towards the dev branch!

 ### Branch Strategy